Hiroyuki Kusaka: Professor

 About our group

-In the Group of the Global Environmental Science, there are three faculties of Prof. Hiroshi L. Tanaka, Prof. Hiroyuki Kusaka and Asst.
-Prof. Mio Matsueda.
-There is one collaborative staff of Prof. Hiroyuki Ueda (Dept. of Life and Geoenvironmental Science) and three Researchers of Dr. Akio Yamagami, Dr. Doan Quang Van.
-We study global-, synoptic-, and local-scale weather and climate, using a general circulation model NICAM and a regional model WRF.
+In the Group of the Global Environmental Science, there are four faculties of Prof. Hiroyuki Kusaka, Prof. Hiroshi L. Tanaka, Asst.
+Prof. Mio Matsueda and Asst.
+Prof. Quang-Van Doan.
+There is one collaborative staff of Prof. Hiroyuki Ueda (Dept. of Life and Geoenvironmental Science) and two researchers of Dr. Akio Yamagami, Dr. Akifumi Nishi.
+We study global-, synoptic-, meso-, and micro-scale weather and climate, using a global-scale model NICAM, a regional-scale model WRF, and a micro-scale model CCS-LES.
 Advanced technology of the super computer is used to enhance the accuracy of the prediction.

-NICAM (Non-hydrostatic ICosahedral Atmospheric Model):NICAM is the most promising cloud resolving general circulation model, originally developed by CCSR, the University of Tokyo and by FRCGC in JAMSTEC, and recently installed at the T2K-Tsukuba and Coma systems in CCS.
+NICAM (Non-hydrostatic ICosahedral Atmospheric Model):NICAM is the most promising cloud resolving general circulation model, originally developed by CCSR, the University of Tokyo and by FRCGC in JAMSTEC, and recently installed at Oakforest-PACS system in JCAHPC.
 Using NICAM, we start investigating tropical cyclones, extra-tropical cyclones, arctic cyclones, and predicting blocking anticyclones, stratospheric sudden warming, and the Arctic Oscillation in the global atmosphere.

-Fig.1 Numerical simulation of general circulation by 7km-resolution NICAM.
-Typhoon Sinlak and Hurricane Ike are predicted nicely in NICAM
+Fig.1 Numerical simulation of the general circulation of the atmosphere produced by 7-km resolution NICAM.
+NICAM-based modeling accurately predicted the evolution and movements of Typhoon Sinlaku and Hurricane Ike in 2008.

 General Circulation Laboratory (Japanese)